mooz/js2-mode/README.md

 An improved JavaScript mode for GNU Emacs.
 Forked from <http://code.google.com/p/js2-mode/>.

-For the list of user-visible changes, see
+For some of the user-visible changes, see
 [Changes from the original mode](https://github.com/mooz/js2-mode/wiki/Changes-from-the-original-mode).

 Installation